interstellarninja/MeeseeksAI/README.md

-A framework for orchestrating AI agents using a mermaid graph
+A framework for orchestrating AI agents using a mermaid graph & networkx

-Added CLI based interaction over a config.json file

    Example:
    ```